FAQs

 How does payment work?

-I usually ask for a 10% non-refundable deposit to book your place in the queue.
-After that, I generally charge 40% upfront, with the final 50% due on completion of the work.
-Repeat customers only pay the 10% deposit, with 40% to be paid at around halfway and the balance payable on completion.
-You can pay using PayPal or Wise, or you can
+We usually ask for a 10% non-refundable deposit to book your place in the queue.
+After that, we generally charge 40% upfront, with the final 50% due on completion of the work.
+You can pay using PayPal, Wise, or Yoco, or contact us to discuss other options.

 I have a different question!

-I'm happy to answer it, and you can get hold of me here.
-All that kind of input is one hundred percent obligation-free.
+We're happy to answer it, and you can get hold of us here.
+All your questions are 100% obligation-free.